prathameshkurunkar7/prathameshkurunkar7/README.md

 ### Hey there 👋,

-I am a developer and computer science major student who is passionate about new upcoming technologies.I have experience working on projects based on Full Stack Web Development,Data Science, Machine Learning.
+I am a developer and computer science major student who is passionate about new upcoming technologies.I have experience working on projects based on Full Stack Web Development,Data Science, Machine Learning, Augmented Reality.
 I also like to apply my skills in DSA at competitive coding.
 Always open to learning new things that will improve my skillset.

 <!--
 **prathameshkurunkar7/prathameshkurunkar7** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.